Easy Wall-Mounted DIY Spice Rack

 I painted the cabinet and stained the shelves.
 One way to customize this project is to use a different type of wood for the shelves.
 Woods like cherry, oak or mahogany would look great with the painted cabinet.

-Spice jars lined up in an easy to build DIY spice rack
+Spice jars lined up on a DIY wall-mounted spice organizer's shelf

-How Do You Finish This DIY Spice Rack?
+How Do You Finish This DIY Spice Cabinet?

 Related: How to Stop Knots From Bleeding Through Paint